Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-Ledbat-Evaluation/planning_and _design_readme.md

            <td>
               <ul>
                 <li> Implementing the rest mentioned topologies.</li>
-                <li> Followed by analyzing the performance of TCP Ldbat for different Rate Adaption Algorithms and generating plots. </li>
+                <li> Followed by analyzing the performance of TCP Ledbat for different Rate Adaptation Algorithms and generating plots. </li>
               </ul>
           </td>
         </tr>